 For this example we’ll provide rough estimates of revenue from different markets, namely, the West Coast, the Midwest, and the Southeast.
 This is because where your property management company is based, and the type of market you’re in, can have a dramatic effect on your KPI’s, and therefore how much you should be spending on owner marketing.

-For simplicity’s sake, the estimated revenue we use in the upcoming example is only considering the percentage you make from collected rents — we are not including revenue you might make from maintenance and other services you provide.
+For simplicity’s sake, the estimated revenue we use in the upcoming example is only considering the percentage you make from collected rents — we are not including revenue you might make from maintenance costs, different lines of business, or any other property management fees you might collect.
 We’ll also assume that each contract = 1 unit or 1 door.

 Calculating ACV Examples